Understanding Policy Gradient - a fundamental idea in RL

 Derivation of policy gradient from Spinning Up by OpenAI.

-It doesn't much matter that log probs are always negative.
-The closer they are to 0, the closer the probability is to 1.
+It doesn't matter that log probs are always negative.
+The closer they are to 0, the closer the probability is to 1 — and we want to push the probability of high-reward actions as close to 1 as we can.

-We need to account for only one minor detail in the code.
+There's just one minor detail to handle in the code.

-There are no labels, and we only manipulate the parameters of our policy to increase the score.
+None of that applies here.
+There are no labels — we only adjust the parameters of our policy to increase the score.

 Improving our algorithm

-The more we can reduce the variance of the collected data, the better and quicker the Vanilla Policy Gradient will train.
+The more we can reduce the variance of the collected data, the better and faster Vanilla Policy Gradient will train.

-One useful idea is changing how we assign rewards to each observation-action pair.
+One useful idea is to change how we assign rewards to each observation-action pair.

-Instead of using the sum of rewards for all the actions, we calculate the sum of rewards from the given timestep forward.
-For each action, we look at the rewards we collect until the end of the episode and use their sum as the reward for that specific action.
+Instead of using the sum of rewards across all actions, we sum the rewards from each timestep forward.
+For a given action, we look at the rewards collected from that point until the end of the episode, and use their sum as the reward for that action.

-The expected grad-log-prob lemma is another useful result that we can leverage here.
+The expected grad-log-prob lemma is another result we can lean on here.

 \underE{x \sim P_{\theta}}{\nabla_{\theta} \log P_{\theta}(x)} = 0.

-The consequence of the lemma is that for any function that only depends on state, we get a gradient of 0.
+The consequence of the lemma is that for any function depending only on state, we get a gradient of 0.
+That means we can add or subtract as many functions of this form as we like to our Vanilla Policy Gradient calculation.

-For instance, one choice of a baseline could be the on-policy value function:
+One natural choice of baseline is the on-policy value function:

 b(s_t) = V^{\pi}(s_t)

-We don't really care about the reward associated with a given action, what we want to know is whether the chosen action leads to a better outcome than what we might expect to achieve on avarage starting with the current situation.
+We don't really care about the raw reward of a given action.
+What we want to know is whether the chosen action leads to a better outcome than we'd expect on average from the current situation.

-Advantage functions come in different shapes and sizes, and you can read more about them in the following paper: High-Dimensional Continuous Control Using Generalized Advantage Estimation.
+Advantage functions come in different shapes and sizes; you can read more about them in High-Dimensional Continuous Control Using Generalized Advantage Estimation.

 \nabla_{\theta} J(\pi_{\theta}) = \underE{\tau \sim \pi_{\theta}}{\sum_{t=0}^{T} \nabla_{\theta} \log \pi_{\theta}(a_t |s_t) \left(\sum_{t'=t}^T R(s_{t'}, a_{t'}, s_{t'+1}) - b(s_t)\right)}.